 A new study was recently released touting the benefits of learning a second language.
 According to the study, learning a second language helps slow down the effects of Alzheimer’s.
 Being bi-lingual does not stop the disease, but it allows the person who develops Alzheimer’s to better deal with it.
 Sounds like a great reason for learning another language!

 Learning to speak another language has been one of the hardest and most humbling experiences of my life.
-I moved overseas, a well-educated and fairly competent woman responding to God’s call to be a missionary.
+I moved overseas, a well-educated and fairly competent woman responding to God’s call to be a global worker.
 Suddenly, I was reduced to the status of a helpless infant.